Table of Contents

 What factors to consider while applying for MIT?

 There are two conflicting concerns to consider when evaluating what SAT scores you should have for applying to MIT.
 One aspect is that, in some ways, MIT admissions staff seem unconcerned about standardized test scores.
-According to MIT admissions, rather than being overwhelmed by flawless SAT scores, MIT admissions personnel just checks if the applicants’ SAT scores are good enough to indicate that they can manage MIT coursework.
+According to MIT admissions, rather than being overwhelmed by flawless SAT scores, MIT admissions personnel just checks if the applicants’ SAT score for MIT are good enough to indicate that they can manage MIT coursework.
 Then, admissions managers look at other aspects of candidates’ applications, such as extracurriculars, essays, and recommendation letters, to decide who to admit.

 Another consideration is that applicants compete with thousands of others for less than 1,400 seats.
 For example, MIT’s acceptance rate for the class of 2026 was 3.96%.
-This incredibly low acceptance percentage demonstrates that, while MIT admissions authorities are not overly concerned with SAT scores, your SAT score can help you stand out among MIT applicants.
+This incredibly low acceptance percentage demonstrates that, while MIT admissions authorities are not overly concerned with SAT scores, your SAT score for MIT can help you stand out among other applicants.
 So, while a perfect SAT score will not guarantee admission to MIT, it is still an important criterion.

 - If you want to increase your chances of admission to MIT, aim for the peaks of the mid-50% range of incoming MIT students’ composite and Math section scores.